nguyenlongbao1994/be-eq-agent/troubleshooting.md

-do not trust signal before physical confirmation do not conclude machine broken before checking process / sensor / interface / human cause always compare with related history before concluding or creating a new incident
+do not trust signal before physical confirmation do not conclude machine broken before checking process / sensor / interface / human cause always compare with related history before concluding or creating a new incident always reset context when a new image / new case is presented